 - have access to the data

 - restrict the use of the data

 - move the data from one system to another

 - object to the use of the data

 The data subject may not use all the rights in all situations.
 The basis for processing personal data may affect this right.
 The basis for processing data in working life are often statutory, and the right to be forgotten or the right to object do not apply to these situations.

-The Act also addresses technological surveillance of employees, the employer’s right to retrieve and open e-mail messages in the employee’s personal e-mail, and cases when the employer is allowed to access an employee’s credit data or investigate an employee’s drug use.
-The Act also imposes retrictions on the handling of an employee’s health information at the workplace.
+The Act on the Protection of Privacy in Working Life also addresses technological surveillance of employees, the employer’s right to retrieve and open e-mail messages in the employee’s personal e-mail, and cases when the employer is allowed to access an employee’s credit data or investigate an employee’s drug use.
+The Act also imposes restrictions on the handling of an employee’s health information at the workplace.

 Rights and responsibilities at work - Privacy protection - Lainsäädäntö

 Privacy protection - Muualla verkossa

 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?